AlexSwaters/few_shot_video/README.md

 the success of OTAM relative to meta-baselines by attempting to improve the generalization of OTAM.
 I find that temporal order shuffling augmentation and all-pair similarity loss contribution do not provide any significant improvement over OTAM and that reducing the number of learnable parameters in the OTAM embedder decreases performance.
+See report for exact results.

 ## File structure
 ### Docs